devmenon23/Limit-Order-Book/README.md

 # Limit-Order-Book
 This Limit Order Book (LOB) is a high-performance, configurable implementation in modern C++.
 It is able to execute over **2,500,000 orders per second** and perform over **1,100,000 general operations per second**.
-The LOB's primary goal is to provide a robust core data structure for electronic trading systems, HFT, and quantitative research with a focus on **efficiency, correctness, and maintainability**.
+The LOB's primary goal is to provide a robust core data structure for electronic trading systems, HFT, and quantitative research with a focus on **efficiency, accuracy, and maintainability**.

 Benchmarking the performance of the Order Book was challenging, as realistic results require realistic data.
 For this, I implemented a market simulation using a **Markov chain and Pareto process** to generate synthetic but market-like order flow, which enables automated and realistic benchmarking.